lpmi-13/mongo-dojo/README.md

 ### Generating the data

-There are two ways to do this, one inserting the records as they're generated via Faker, and separating data creation from insertion into the mongo replicaset.
-Creating the json locally via `docker-compose up --build` in the `data-generate` directory, and then inserting via `./batch-insert.sh` takes about 10-12 minutes, whereas directly running the `./start_insert_swarm_containers.sh` takes almost 40 minutes.
+The fastest way to do this is separating data creation from insertion into the mongo replicaset.
+Creating the json locally via `docker-compose up --build` in the `data-generate` directory, and then inserting via `./batch-insert.sh` takes about 10-12 minutes.

 ## Setting up (for VMs)